Daniel M. Angel: Biography

 Angel was educated at University College School, London.
 He came from a family who ran a theatrical costume business, Angel's.

 Angel served in Burma during World War Two, where he was a major.
 On waking up after an operation for appendicitis, he was told that he had contracted polio and would never walk again.
 He spent two years in base hospital then was shipped to England, where he rejoined the family firm, which had become Angel's and Berman's.
 He learned how to move around in a wheelchair then taught himself to walk using a cane.
-He would walk on crutches until 1971 when he became confined to a wheelchair.
+He would walk on crutches until 1971 when he began using a wheelchair full-time.

 In 1945 he married Betty Van Damm, the daughter of Vivian Van Damm, the General Manager of the Windmill Theatre in London.

 In 1946 he used his army pension to buy a film camera.
 He wrote to King George VI and asked permission to film the Royal stables.
 This resulted in a documentary, All the King's Horses which made a profit of £5,000.
 He used this to make a series of documentaries, including All the King's Men and All the King's Music, making a profit of £30,000.
 He moved into features with Murder at the Windmill (1949).

 In 1960, Angel, along with John Woolf became one of the first film producers to sell his work to television.
 This enraged the industry and for several years his films were boycotted by distributors and cinemas.

 His last feature film was The Romantic Englishwoman (1975).

 In 1980 Angel successfully sued actor Kenneth More for libel over comments made in More's second autobiography.

 Angel retired and lived in America, Switzerland, France and, in his latter years, once more in London.
 His wife died two days after him.
 They were survived by their two daughters, both of whom are theatrical agents.